bravoalpha79/k9-zen/README.md

 The website is intended primarily for dog owners who are looking to train their dog, especially those looking to provide the dog with a different-than-mainstream training approach.
 It is tailored to provide them with all the essential information they might need to decide if K9Zen is the right school for their dog and for them.

-A second potential user group are visitors (dog owners or not) who have heard about K9Zen and are looking for more detailed information about the school, its location, trainers etc.
+A second potential user group are visitors (dog owners or not) who have heard about K9Zen and are looking for more information about the school, its location, trainers etc.

 A third hypothetical group would be users who are simply looking for more information on PRT.
 For this group, the information found on the website itself will be relatively limited as the PRT philosophy is not discussed in detail on the pages.
 However, they can make use of the Contact functionalities on the website to obtain the information they require.